kura-okubo/SeisMonitoring.jl/README.md

 HDF5 = "0.12.3, 0.13, 0.14.2"
 LightXML = "0.8.1, 0.9"
 ```
 You can avoid the precompile error for those packages.
+We corrected these dependencies in the forked version used in the option 1 above.

 ## Installation